manashb96/DogVsCat_/README.md

 The data was split into 2 folders of train and test and we were given one csv files with names from the test folder.

-The files in the train folder was named as `cat.x` and `dog.x` with a total of 25000 files *This code was compiled in Kaggle.*
+The files in the train folder was named as '`cat.x`' and '`dog.x`' with a total of 25000 files *This code was compiled in Kaggle.*

 We first create a dataframe from the train and test directories and label them according to if it was named `cat` or `dog` in file.